scionproto/scion/doc/ControlPlanePKI.md

 A TRC update must be distributed amongst all authoritative ASes in that ISD, and they must switch to it as the latest version in a synchronized fashion.
-That is, when querying two distinct authoritative ASes for the latest TRC version, they must reply with the same version modulo some minor clock skew.
+That is, when querying two distinct available authoritative ASes for the latest TRC version, they must reply with the same version modulo some minor clock skew.

-ASes inside that ISD must only announce the new TRC after the authoritative ASes have switched their view of the latest TRC version.
+ASes inside that ISD must only announce the new TRC after the available authoritative ASes have switched their view of the latest TRC version.
 This can easily achieved by having authoritative ASes switch the latest on the `validity.not_before` time, since SCION requires synchronized clocks.

 TRC updates are disseminated via SCION's beaconing process.
 If the TRC version number within a received beacon is higher than the locally stored TRC, the beacon server sends a request to the